 What thickness of solid roof should I have?

-Armed with these questions, you’ll quickly have productive conversations that will get you the perfect sunroom just in time for winter.
+Armed with these questions, you’ll quickly have productive sunroom roof conversations that will get you the perfect sunroom just in time for winter.
 Discussing the options with someone else ahead of time will clarify what it is important to you, especially if you’re working on a tight budget.
-These decisions will help you save money in some areas while making sure that you invest in a roof that will last for the years to come.
+Above all, make sure that your final sunroom roof choice will match the rest of your house, both in terms of shape and materials used.
+You want the transition from house to sunroom to be as seamless as possible, and your sunroom roof will be one of the key factors in making this transition.
+All of these decisions will help you save money in some areas while making sure that you invest in a roof that will last for the years to come.